qiniu/goc/README.md

 You can use goc tool in many scenarios.

 ### Code Coverage Collection for your Golang System Tests
-Goc can collect code coverages at run time for your long-run golang applications.
+Goc can collect code coverages at runtime for your long-run golang applications.
 To do that, normally just need three steps:

 1. use `goc server` to start a service registry center:
     ```